nhn/tui.grid/packages/toast-ui.react-grid/README.md

 Fork `master` branch into your personal repository.
 Clone it to local computer.
 Install node modules.
-Before starting development, you should check to haveany errors.
+Before starting development, you should check to have any errors.

 ``` sh
 $ git clone https://github.com/{your-personal-repo}/[[repo name]].git